 Benchmarks are essential for establishing the ROI of HR investments because they provide a reference point for comparison.
 Benchmarks enable organizations to compare their HR initiatives’ performance with industry standards or best practices.
 By establishing benchmarks, organizations can determine whether their HR investments generate a positive return on investment or whether there is room for improvement.

 Additionally, benchmarks help organizations set realistic goals for their HR initiatives.
-BOrganizationscan set achievable targets for their HR programs. by understanding industry standards and best practices.
+By understanding industry standards and best practices, organizations can set achievable targets for their HR programs.
 These goals can then be used to measure the success of HR initiatives and evaluate their impact on business outcomes.

 Monitor, report, analyze, repeat